RCSD social worker: Students, staff are grieving amid gun violence

 ROCHESTER, N.Y.
 (WROC) — In one week, two students in the Rochester City School District lost their lives due to gun violence.

-“My daughter did not go to school today, she woke up with a headache,” said Feinman.
+“My daughter did not go to school today, she woke up with a headache,” Feinman said.
 “The stress of the environment at school is so intense it would just amplify her headache.”

 Feinman says she’s not the only parent who’s concerned for her children’s wellbeing right now: both mental and physical.